rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

 hierarchy of outer sets also satisfies req-3.

 **CLARIFICATION**
-From a strict perspective, only H1 allows to recreate an unordered node tree.
+From a strict perspective, an unordered node tree can be recreated, if the tree's hierarchy of outer sets (H1) is available.

 <!-- ======================================================================= -->
 ## Equivalency between trees and hierarchies of sets